greenelab/deep-review/sections/03_categorize.md

 To be clear, the recapitulation of existing disease categories should not be regarded as a gold-standard for deep learning outputs.
-Instead, a meaningful contribution to patient categorization would be to identify new shared mechanisms that would otherwise be obscured due to adhoc historical definitions of disease.
+Instead, a meaningful contribution to patient categorization would be to identify new shared mechanisms that would otherwise be obscured due to ad hoc historical definitions of disease.
 Perhaps deep neural networks, by reevaluating data without the context of our assumptions, can reveal novel classes of treatable conditions.